 What is the weather like in Cape Town?

 Cape Town has a Mediterranean climate with hot, dry summers (December to February), and wet but mild winter months (June to August).
-Atlantic currents ensure the sea water is fairly cold throughout the year.
+Atlantic currents ensure the seawater is fairly cold throughout the year.
+It can get pretty windy too, especially when the notorious South-Easter starts blowing.

 What language do Capetonians speak?